-Among the First Nations adult population, alcohol is still the most common substance of abuse.
+Among the First Nations adult population, alcohol is still the most commonly misused substance.
 Although abstinence from alcohol is common among First Nations, so is heavy drinking.
-The RHS 2002/2003 showed that almost three times as many First Nations adults reported heavy drinking on a weekly basis (16%) than did the general population (6.2%).^{13, 14} The survey also found that 7.3% of the adults surveyed said they use illegal drugs, more than double the rate among mainstream Canadian adults.
-In addition, alcohol was a noted as a factor in 80% of suicide attempts and 60% of violent events.15 While alcohol abuse among First Nations has been a concern for a long time, some communities are reporting increasing use of illegal and prescription drugs.
-Although the extent of prescription drug abuse is not well known, First Nations in some provinces have described it as a high priority issue, while others have said it is an emerging concern.
+The RHS 2002/2003 showed that almost three times as many First Nations adults reported heavy drinking on a weekly basis (16%) than did the general population (6.2%).
+The survey also found that 7.3% of the adults surveyed said they use illegal drugs, more than double the rate among mainstream Canadian adults.
+In addition, alcohol was a noted as a factor in 80% of suicide attempts and 60% of violent events.
+While alcohol misuse among First Nations has been a concern for a long time, some communities are reporting increasing use of illegal and prescription drugs.
+Although the extent of prescription drug misuse is not well known, First Nations in some provinces have described it as a high priority issue, while others have said it is an emerging concern.